naoh-hcl/shallwe/README.md

 Even it is a windows or linux operating system

-But the windows reverse shell is not stable than the linux.
+But the windows reverse shell is less stable than the linux.

 You can recieve the reverse shell by using netcat in your machine.(possibly you knew about that, didn't you?)